 Tomorrow marks one year since GE announced their plan to purchase two leading metal Additive Manufacturing companies.
 It has been coined the “headline heard ‘round the world,” generating a considerable buzz in the manufacturing space.
 Over the past 12 months, the world has seen how passionate GE is about the transformative power of Additive Manufacturing.

-You have likely heard the GE Additive story before: Mohammad Ehteshami, Vice President at GE Additive provides insight into GE's bold ambitions for Additive Manufacturing often.
+You have likely heard the GE Additive story before: Mohammad Ehteshami, former Vice President at GE Additive provides insight into GE's bold ambitions for Additive Manufacturing often.
 And he tells the story well.

-Arcam CEO Magnus Rene and Concept Laser CEO Frank Herzog also share in the excitement and allure that is found in metal AM.
+Former Arcam CEO Magnus Rene and former Concept Laser CEO Frank Herzog also share in the excitement and allure that is found in metal AM.
 Both decorated veterans in the industry, they have brought valuable and unique insights from Europe across the pond to North America and worldwide.

 Together, I’d say the three make a strong story-telling team.